 Ko Roger Wilde tōku ingoa.

-My ancestors came from Ireland, Scotland and England.
+My ancestors came to Aotearoa from Ireland, Scotland and England.

-I have spent many years overseas: living in Japan, Australia and Scotland.
+Before my own children arrived, I spent many years living and working overseas: in Japan, Australia and Scotland.

 I love to make music: ukulele, guitar, piano, singing!